sedexdev/source_page/README.md

 # SourcePage: A Python parser that creates HTML pages

 Parses Python source code and produces a pretty-printed, syntax-highlighted HTML representation of the code.
-This app uses the <a href="https://docs.python.org/3/library/tokenize.html">tokenize</a> built-in Python tokenizer class for lexical analysis, then parses the tokens to generate the HTML output.
+This tool uses the <a href="https://docs.python.org/3/library/tokenize.html">tokenize</a> built-in Python tokenizer class for lexical analysis, then parses the tokens to generate the HTML output.